Part of our You Belong in Business podcast

 1. The spending window is three times as long at 24 weeks.

-- Some businesses that have stayed on the sidelines because of uncertainty over PPP requirements—more than $100 billion in funds was still available when the act was signed into law—may have been encouraged to apply by the June 30 deadline.
+- Some businesses that have stayed on the sidelines because of uncertainty over PPP requirements—more than $100 billion in funds was still available when the act was signed into law—may have been encouraged to apply by the August 8, 2020 deadline (extended from June 30th).

 - Those that already accepted a PPP loan but were shut down because of local regulations or a business model hurt by COVID-19 could see a huge benefit with 24 weeks (compared to the original eight) to spend the loan and maximize forgiveness.